arras-energy/gridlabd-old/docs/Module/Residential/Apartment.md

 set {NONE,STEAM,HOTWATER,FOURPIPE,FORCEDAIR} central_plant_type;
 ~~~

-This parameter determines the type of central in use.
+This parameter determines the type of central in use, if any.
 If the central plant is `FORCEDAIR` or `FOURPIPE`, then cooling is available.

 ### `central_washing_count`